aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/create-local-hyperlink/_index.md

 ---
-title: Create Local Hyperlink
+title: Create Local Hyperlink In PDF File
-linktitle: Create Local Hyperlink
+linktitle: Create Local Hyperlink In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily create local hyperlinks in a PDF file using Aspose.PDF for .NET.
+description: Easily create local hyperlinks in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 40
 url: /net/programming-with-links-and-actions/create-local-hyperlink/
 ---

-Creating local hyperlinks in a PDF file lets you create clickable links that take users to other pages in the same PDF document.
+Creating local hyperlinks in PDF file lets you create clickable links that take users to other pages in the same PDF document.
 With Aspose.PDF for .NET, you can easily create such links by following the following source code:

 ## Step 1: Import Required Libraries